SSDP-Dev/flask-cat/README.md

 In the future, we might pull out some of those components for better structure.

 ### admin/activities.html
 This template is where we log activities.

+### admin/categories.html
+This page allows us to create new types of actions

 ## TODO:
 - PEP8 standards
 - WCAG standards
 - Email notifications for staffers, chapters, etc.
 - Twitter integration for activity feed
+- Mozilla Observatory changes